 Don’t worry.
 You are not reading the words of a moody, crazed weirdo. 🙂 I really am just basically happy all the time, and have been for years.

-For example, I walk around my office smiling most of the time, and for no particular reason.
+For example, I walk around smiling most of the time.
 I crack a lot of jokes and try to make other people laugh as much as I can.
-I love everybody and require very little maintenance or ministry, except directly from the Lord when I’m alone with Him every morning.
+I require very little maintenance or ministry, except directly from the Lord when I’m alone with Him every morning.

-And you can become like that too.
-You can become completely stable; completely in control of your emotions; and incredibly, incredibly happy.
+And you can become stable too.
+You can become completely solid; completely in control of your emotions; and incredibly, incredibly happy.

 It’s called the joy of the Lord, and He wants you to have it.